sympy/sympy/doc/src/aboutus.rst

 #.
 Jonathan Miller: documentation
 #.
 Edward: update license year
 #.
 Rajath S: corrected iteration values in gaunt, racah, and wigner_9j
 #.
-Aditya Shah: bug fix
+Aditya Shah: bug fix, improvement to parsers
 #.
 Sambuddha Basu: documentation fix

 Up-to-date list in the order of the first contribution is given in the `AUTHORS